HassanMTS/Weather-App/README.md

 ![Ttk](https://github.com/HassanMTS/Weather-App/assets/150341521/6d8369ae-d447-448e-8b89-3abb614b32e1)

-All these installed will be able to run the code with no issues, these are needed to run the weather app.
+with all these installed you will be able to run the code with no issues, these are needed to run the weather app.

 ![Main start](https://github.com/HassanMTS/Weather-App/assets/150341521/180451e2-cf9f-4af7-949d-f33780497f27)